-Ikrit and Bir’am are two Maronite Christian villages in the upper Galilee whose residents were evacuated by the Israeli army in 1948 with a promise that they could return within two weeks.
+Ikrit and Bir’am are two Christian villages (Bir’am was Maronite; Ikrit was Melkite Greek Catholic) in the upper Galilee whose residents were evacuated by the Israeli army in 1948 with a promise that they could return within two weeks.
 They never did.
 Over 75 years later, the former residents and their descendants continue to campaign for the right to return to their villages, and the ruins of their stone houses and churches stand as one of the most painful and unresolved chapters of Israel’s founding.

-Both villages were home to Maronite Christians who had lived in the Galilee for centuries.
+Both villages were home to Christian communities (Bir’am Maronite, Ikrit Melkite Greek Catholic) who had lived in the Galilee for centuries.
 During the 1948 War of Independence, the IDF ordered the residents to leave temporarily for security reasons.
 The villagers complied peacefully, expecting to return.
 They never received permission to go back.
 In 1951, the Israeli Supreme Court ruled that the villagers had the right to return to Ikrit, but the military overruled the court and demolished the village houses, leaving only the church standing.

 The Maronite churches of both villages remain standing and are maintained by the displaced communities.
 Weddings, baptisms, and holiday services are still held in the churches, and the former residents visit regularly.
 The juxtaposition of a maintained church surrounded by the ruins of demolished homes is one of the most striking and emotional sights in the Galilee.